aglover02/creepy_closet_guide/README.md

-# creepy_closet_guide
+# The Creepy Closet Guide
-This was a project for Web235
+This was a project for Web235.